Wednesday, August 31, 2016

 Shoot, jump, bag & grab!

-Looks great, doesn't it?
-Well, there are four massive worlds to explore (Sand Land, Wet World, Plastic Place, Future Zone) and each offer eight levels.
-Things begin relatively easily before lots of cunning tricks and traps are introduced.
-This is staggered nicely and certainly keeps things interesting - and the player on their toes.
+There are four massive worlds to explore (Sand Land, Wet World, Plastic Place, Future Zone) and each offers eight levels.
+Things begin relatively easily before lots of crafty tricks and traps are introduced.
+This difficulty is staggered gradually through the levels so helps to keep things interesting - without being too tough to play properly

 This mild learning curve is nothing much for the easier levels.
 It's very easy to pick up and play, so you're instantly leaping your way through in no time.
 Make sure you collect all the power-ups which will aid your progress.
 Just watch out for anything that looks oddly cute - it's not really.
 It's very nasty so shoot it and then bag it.
 Great stuff!!

-However, the later levels are tough and I mean really tough!!
+However, the later levels are challenging and I really mean really formidable!!
 Those cute critters are actually deceivingly mean and seem to know just when to strike with a perfectly well-timed shot.
 Also, the level layout increases with the usual moving tiles and others might dissolve or randomly disappear.
-Infuriatingly difficult which can be a shame sometimes as these later levels are impossible for a guy like me to complete.... without a cheat!
+Infuriatingly difficult which can be a shame sometimes as these later levels are impossible for a guy like me to complete.... lol... not without a cheat enabled!!

 Things are now starting to get serious with cunning-level designs for a tough challenge!